Helping Others – Man, Interrupted

 Despite my initial sense of anger, a part of me felt sorry for the lady, so I eventually decided to pull over to the curb and get out and help her push her car to the nearest parking spot.
 A cop passing by even got out and offered to help as well.

 That day, it occurred to me just how self-oriented our culture has become.
-Blackberries, day planners, e-mail, our Twitlinkedbookspace pages– all of these things have been created to cater to my needs.
+Smart phone day planners, e-mail, our Twitlinkedbookspace pages– all of these things have been created to cater to my needs.
 They are used to balance my schedule.
 They are methods of interacting with the world which center around my convenience- Ill respond to this message if or when I decide to.

 Less and less frequently do we use face-to-face interaction or extended phone conversation as tools of communication with others.
 These things have been substituted for sentence-long texts and abbreviated wall postings (OMG!
 Letz go 2 the movies tonite Lolz).
 We’ve become so consumed with ourselves as a society that when someone else needs help, it can sometimes feel like a wrench is thrown in our plans.